 The Importance of Diversity

-Ignoring for a moment the legal implications of discrimination, we set ourselves up to fail when we don’t mandate diversity.
+Ignoring for a moment the legal implications of discrimination, we set ourselves up to fail when we don’t mandate diversity and inclusion.
 The competitor with more diversity has a wider variety of ideas and talent to choose from, which means they’re capable of better products and services, which in turn drives greater financial performance.

 Research by McKinsey & Company bears this out.
 In 2017, they examined the gender and ethnic diversity of the top and bottom performing public companies:

 Companies with the greatest gender diversity financially outperformed the companies with the least gender diversity by 21%.
 For ethnic diversity, that number is 33%.

 The difference between winners and losers due to diversity isn’t a tiny piece of a percentage.
 21% and 33% are massive gaps, the difference between being the market leader and closing the doors.